A new executive order aims to preserve abortion access, but its reach is limited

 The executive order makes a limited effort

-The executive order, which Biden is expected to sign on Friday, pledges to ensure the safety of abortion patients and providers, including setting up mobile clinics near the borders of states restricting abortion access.
+The executive order pledges to ensure the safety of abortion patients and providers, including setting up mobile clinics near the borders of states restricting abortion access.
 It also seeks to convene private, pro bono lawyers to offer support to people crossing state lines to get an abortion.

 Another part of the order directs the secretary of Health and Human Services to issue a report in the next 30 days outlining additional actions to protect medication abortion, expand access on emergency contraception and IUDs, and increase public education around reproductive rights.